 Last Updated on April 13, 2022 by Grow with Bovees

-With proper care and maintenance, St. Augustine grass is a shade tolerant, thick and resilient turf, which can also tolerate heat.
-If you’re planning to get a brand-new lawn going in your home, then you may be wondering how you can get your St Augustine grass spread quickly, and how to make St Augustine grass thicker.
+With proper care and maintenance, and a warm climate, St. Augustine grass is a shade tolerant, thick and resilient turf, which can also tolerate heat.
+If you’re planning to get a brand-new beautiful lawn going in your home, then you may be wondering about the process of how you can get your St Augustine grass spread quickly, and how to make St Augustine grass thicker.